philius19/MeshAnalyzer/README.md

     E --> G[Export]
 ```

-The pipeline is straightforward: load your mesh, validate it's properly formed, calculate statistics, and visualize or export results.
+The pipeline is straightforward: load the mesh, validate it's properly formed, calculate statistics, and visualize or export results.
 Everything is cached, so recalculating doesn't repeat expensive operations.

 ---